pik-gane/tricl/README.md

 ~  # empty value
 inf  # infinity
 ```
-In addition, numerical values can not only be specified as numeric lieterals but also via simple mathematical expressions such as ``3 * sin(pi/5)^2`` (thanks to tinyexpr, <https://github.com/codeplea/tinyexpr>).
+In addition, numerical values can not only be specified as numeric lieterals but also via simple mathematical expressions such as ``3 * sin(pi/5)^2``.

 A tricl config file has this overall structure (where stuff in ``<this kind of brackets>`` is a placeholder):
 ```yaml